kyleoettle/dutch_blitz/rules.md

 - Can only play the top card
 - **WIN CONDITION:** Empty this pile first

-### Dutch Pile
-- Shows top 3 cards face-up
-- Can only play the top card
-- When top card is played, reveal next card from Post Pile
-- Acts as a "window" into the Post Pile

 ### Post Pile
+- Shows up to 3 cards face-up
+- Can only play the top visible card
+- When top card is played, reveal next card from Wood Pile (refill to 3 if possible)
+- Acts as a "window" into the Wood Pile

+### Wood Pile
 - Face-down draw pile
 - Cannot play directly from this pile
-- Cards move from here to Dutch Pile automatically
+- Cards move from here to Post Pile through cycling

 ## 3D Movement Rules

 ### Avatar Actions
 - **Movement:** WASD to move around the play area
 - **Pickup:** Press E near a playable card to pick it up
-- **Drop:** Press Q near a valid Dutch Pile to place card
+- **Drop:** Press Q near a valid Dutch pile to place card
 - **Range:** Must be within 1.5 units of target to interact

 ### Pickup Rules